-The Audit Committee's principal functions include ensuring that the appropriate accounting systems and financial controls are in place, monitoring the integrity of the financial statements of the Group, reviewing the effectiveness of the Group's accounting and internal control systems, reviewing reports from the Group's auditors relating to the Group's accounting and internal controls, and reviewing the interim and annual results and reports to Shareholders, in all cases having due regard to the interests of Shareholders.
+The Audit Committee's principal functions include ensuring that the appropriate accounting systems and financial controls are in place, monitoring \rightarrow the integrity of the financial statements of the Group, reviewing the effectiveness of the Group's accounting and internal control systems, reviewing reports from the Group's auditors relating to the Group's accounting and internal controls, and reviewing the interim and annual results and reports to shareholders, in all cases having due regard to the interests of shareholders.
 The Audit Committee will meet as necessary, informed by the reporting and audit cycle or other requirements.
 Philip Machray, who has recent and relevant financial experience acts as chairman.
-Marcus Rich is the other member of the Audit Committee.
+Marcus Rich and Claire Blunt are the other members of the Audit Committee